Skip to content

 Import Netlist

 1. In the Schematic Editor, run Tools > Update PCB from Schematic (or press F8).
-This opens the PCB Editor and imports all components with their connections (the netlist).
+A dialog opens listing every component, footprint, and net change.
+Click Update PCB, then Close.
+The PCB Editor opens with all components imported along with their connections (the netlist).

 2. All components appear stacked in one corner.
 Click to place them roughly in the center of the board.